Nikuhich/Nikuhich/README.md

 - 🌱 I’m currently working
 - 📫 How to reach me: neyton250@gmail.com

 Hi, my name is Nikita.
-I am a beginner Frontend developer, HTML coder.
+I am a middle Frontend developer, HTML coder.
 I am from the capital of Uzbekistan, Tashkent.
 Now I work freelance.

 I work on the following freelance exchanges: upwork,